Repairs to the Wareham spillway

 Should I be worried about flooding or my personal safety?

-No. While risks to public safety are increased with the spillway in its current condition, and will increase if this work is delayed, Yukon Energy has a fulsome dam monitoring and surveillance program in place, which would alert Yukon Energy staff of any issues before they occurred.
+No. While risks to public safety are increased with the spillway in its current condition, and will increase if this work is delayed, Yukon Energy has implemented an intensified surveillance, monitoring and maintenance program to maintain operation of the existing spillway, which would alert Yukon Energy staff of any issues before they occurred.
 In the event of an incident, Yukon Energy would work with the Yukon government’s Emergency Measures Organization to alert the First Nation of Na-Cho Nyäk Dun, Village of Mayo and the community.

 What is Yukon Energy doing to prepare for a potential emergency?

-Yukon Energy has also updated its Emergency Preparedness Plan for the Mayo hydro facility.
-In May of this year, we participated in a tabletop exercise led by the Government of Yukon's Emergency Measures Organization where we walked through the steps all parties would take in the event that the spillway or dam failed and fast flowing water started to move towards Mayo.
+Yukon Energy has also updated its Emergency Preparedness Plan for the Mayo Hydro Facility.
+In May of 2025, we participated in a tabletop exercise led by the Government of Yukon's Emergency Measures Organization where we walked through the steps all parties would take in the event that the spillway or dam failed and fast flowing water started to move towards Mayo.
 Planning for these types of situations is normal for hydro utilities like Yukon Energy.

 Will Yukon Energy be considering fish passage in the spillway reconstruction?